CFA Exam – when to start & how to prepare?

 6. One thing is closely related to formulas in your exam – it’s calculator literacy!
 You should be using the approved calculator and solve exam-type questions from the very beginning of your CFA exam prep.
 However, many candidates use their calculators too seldom and practice next to nothing.

-7. Not all CFA formulas are equal.
-To distinguish the important ones just focus on the formulas that relate to LOSes with the ‘calculate’ word inside.
+7. Not all CFA exam formulas are equal.
+To distinguish the important ones just focus on the formulas that relate to the LOS with the word ‘calculate’ inside.

 If you want to take your formulas seriously, learn them regularly and practice with questions requiring calculations.
 To help you with that we’ve got: